|

 The appellant must file the Notice of Appeal, Docketing Statement, and Motion to Proceed in forma pauperis,

-or pay the cost deposit, in the trial court.
+or pay the cost deposit, with the clerk of the trial court.

 motions that are filed with the trial court, like a motion to prepare a